Glenn Tilbrook: Squeeze

-In 2008, Tilbrook previewed new material while on tour with the Fluffers, two members of whom are also members of the latest Squeeze line-up.
-A four-track single "Binga Bong!" was released in November 2008.
-The album Pandemonium Ensues, credited to Glenn Tilbrook and The Fluffers, was released in March 2009.
-The 14-track album was produced by Tilbrook and Andrew J. Jones, and mixed by Bob Clearmountain.
-It featured guest appearances from Johnny Depp on "Too Close to the Sun" and Depp's then girlfriend, Vanessa Paradis, on "Interest & Love."

 In January 2010 it was announced that Tilbrook and Difford would be spending part of the coming summer in Italy, together writing songs for a new Squeeze album.
 The result of this was a 4-song CD of new demo recordings which emerged during their 2012 tour of the US.
 The duo toured the UK and US again in 2014–15 with a program they called 'The At Odds Couple'.

+As of 2026, Tilbrook still tours Squeeze with Difford, with Stephen Large (keyboards), Simon Hanson (drums), Steve Smith (percussions), Melvin Duffy (additional guitars), Owen Biddle (bass) and Danica Dora (backing vocals).